Old-age pensions in the new scheme

 Individual Pension Security Account (Indywidualne Konto Zabezpieczenia Emerytalnego, IKZE)

 The right to pay contributions to IKZE is exercised by an individual who is over 16 years of age.
-He/she may pay contributions to a pension account only in the calendar year in which he/she receives income under an employment contract and in the amount that does not exceed such income.
+He or she may pay contributions to a pension account only in the calendar year in which he or she receives income under an employment contract and in the amount that does not exceed such income.

-A person saving in IKZE may deduct payments to this account from his/her taxable income.
+A person saving in IKZE may deduct payments to this account from his or her taxable income.
 One person may have one IKZE.

 For the withdrawal of funds from IKZE at the age of 65, a lump-sum tax of 10% of income must be paid.
-This taxation also applies to distributions from the IKZE to the beneficiary in the event of the death of the saver.
+This tax also applies to withdrawals from IKZE to the beneficiary in the event of the saver’s death.

 Employee Capital Plans (Pracownicze Programy Kapitałowe, PPKs)